 “These guidelines will raise the standard of living for thousands of Londoners, ensuring brighter and more spacious living conditions, particularly for the growing number of larger families."
 (Boris Johnson, Mayor of London)

-Following the launch of The Draft London Housing Design Guide in July 2009 at the London Housing Strategy Conference, a revised Interim Edition was published in August 2010.
-Mæ was commissioned by the London Development Agency (LDA) to work with them to develop the Guide, which simplifies the range of other housing design guidance, such as Lifetime Homes and Housing Quality Indicators.
-It will apply to all LDA land and HCA London-funded schemes from April 2011.
+Mæ was commissioned by the London Development Agency (LDA) to work with them to develop the London Housing Design Guide, which simplifies the range of other housing design guidance, such as Lifetime Homes and Housing Quality Indicators.
+It will apply to all GLA London-funded schemes from April 2011.

 Mæ reviewed over 300 existing housing design requirements.
 The resulting Guide has distilled the plethora of existing guidance into a more manageable set of key requirements.